Efficient Online Minimization for Low-Rank Subspace Clustering: Experiments

-{\bf Standard Clustering Pipeline.} \ In order to focus on the solution quality of different algorithms, we follow the standard pipeline which feeds $\bX$ to a spectral clustering algorithm~\cite{ng2002spectral}.
+In order to focus on the solution quality of different algorithms, we follow the standard pipeline which feeds $\bX$ to a spectral clustering algorithm~\citep{ng2002spectral}.
 To this end, we collect all the $\bu$'s and $\bv$'s produced by OLRSC to form the representation matrix $\bX=\bU\bV\trans$.
-For ORPCA, we use $\bR_0\bR_0\trans$ as the similarity matrix~\cite{liu2013robust}, where $\bR_0$ is the row space of $\bZ_0=\bL_0\boldsymbol{\Sigma}_0\bR_0\trans$ and $\bZ_0$ is the clean matrix recovered by ORPCA.
-We run our algorithm and ORPCA with 2 epochs so as to apply backward correction on the coefficients ($\bU$ and $\bV$ in ours and $\bR_0$ in ORPCA).
+For ORPCA, we use $R_0R_0\trans$ as the similarity matrix~\citep{liu2013robust}, where $R_0$ is the row space of $\bZ_0=L_0\Sigma_0R_0\trans$ and $\bZ_0$ is the clean matrix recovered by ORPCA.
+We run our algorithm and ORPCA with 2 epochs so as to refine the coefficients (i.e., $\bU$ and $\bV$ in ours and $R_0$ in ORPCA).
+Note that for subspace clustering, this step is essential because the initial guess of $\bD$ results in bad solutions of the coefficients at the beginning.